Is your business ready to go global?

 We want to promote products that are not just better for the body, but the planet, too.
 We’re guided by three core principles: a health-first approach to ingredients, eco-innovation, and ethical sourcing.
 Our range ensures that only certified organic or medical-grade materials contact the skin.

 Unfortunately, the traditional ‘feminine care’ industry is built on largely synthetic products that have a heavy environmental cost.
-A lack of transparency for the consumer exacerbates the problems: marketing campaigns and industry regulations do not reflect the right of the consumer to know exactly what their products are made of.
+A lack of transparency exacerbates the problems: marketing campaigns and industry regulations do not reflect the right of the consumer to know exactly what their products are made of.

 Large group community shot of young Asian girls and women

 Our strategy also reflects a commitment to creating systemic social change.
 We work on long-term initiatives, as well as campaign-driven projects, to support local communities in overcoming period poverty.
 To date, this work has spanned Hong Kong, rural China, Singapore, Nepal and the UK.
-Scotland was recently the first country in the world to end period poverty.
-This is something I would love to see happen throughout Asia and the rest of the world.
+In 2022, Scotland was the first country in the world to end period poverty.
+I would love to see the same progress in Asia and the rest of the world, as well as clear guidelines for menstrual leave for all women in the education system or workforce.

 Asia: a landscape of opportunity and challenge